holistic-web/portfolio-fabricator/portfolio-management/admin-ui/README.md

 # admin-ui

-This is the admin UI that allows you to sign-up/login and add data about yourself to generate the site for the `fabricated-website` section of this project.
-It is written using [Vue.js](https://vuejs.org/).
+This is the admin UI that allows a user to build a portfolio object to generate the site for the `[/fabricated-website]([/fabricated-website)` section of this project.
+It is written using [Vue.js](https://vuejs.org/)

-## Routing
-The path after the url is used to calculate which portfolio object to load.
-If it fails it falls back to the default portfolio object, with id: `QfwSbM08eJAmaW9WgWGU`.

 ## Getting Started
 To get the project up and running: